getify/TNG-Hooks/README.md

 Similar to [the rules of React's hooks](https://reactjs.org/docs/hooks-rules.html#only-call-hooks-at-the-top-level), there are some rules/guides that you should keep in mind when using **TNG-Hooks**.

-1. It is ***required*** that TNG hooks always be called in the same order within an Articulated Function (and any Custom Hooks it calls).
+1. All TNG hooks ***must always*** be called in the same order within an Articulated Function (and any Custom Hooks it calls).
 That is, you must never have an invocation of an Articulated Function that skips over an earlier hook call and tries to invoke one of the subsequent hook calls. ***THIS WILL BREAK!***

     However, it is still technically possible to have hook calls in conditional situations (or even loops!), as long as you are very careful to never skip calls in an unsafe ordering manner.